How To Pronounce Theravada

 How to Pronounce Theravāda

 Have you ever wondered if you were pronouncing Theravāda correctly?
-Read this article to find out how to properly pronounce Theravāda.
+Read this article to find out how to properly pronounce it.

-Most of the resources out on the web mispronounce the word Theravāda, and Google has failed me when I did a search too.
-However, it was a good excuse to write this small article.
-The “Th” sound in Theravāda is not the English “Th” like “Them” or “Think.”
-It is a “T” sound with a puff of air.
-It is phonetically called an “Aspirated-T”.
-Sometimes the word that is given as an example is “Tough.”
-If it sounds, complicated, don’t worry, because most Americans actually aspirate their T’s anyway.
-Just make the beginning of the word with a single “T” and you will fake it better than most.
+Most resources on the web mispronounce Theravāda, and even Google failed me when I searched.
+The “Th” sound is not like the English “them” or “think.”
+It is simply a T with a puff of air—an aspirated T. If that sounds complicated, don’t worry.
+Many Americans already aspirate their T’s naturally.
+Begin the word with a crisp “T” and you’ll do better than most.

 −⏑−⏑

-So you would pronounce it like this “Te-Rah-Waah-Dah”
+So you would pronounce it: Te-Rah-Waah-Dah.

 “T-he-Rah-Waah-Duh”